orkhasnat/CS_Notes/Software Engineering/OOP/Design Patterns/Builder.md

 For example, imagine a builder that builds everything from wood and glass, a second one that builds everything with stone and iron and a third one that uses gold and diamonds.
 By calling the same set of steps, you get a regular house from the first builder, a small castle from the second and a palace from the third.
 However, this would only work if the client code that calls the building steps is able to interact with builders using a common interface.
 ###### Director
-ou can go further and extract a series of calls to the builder steps you use to construct a product into a separate class called _director_.
+You can go further and extract a series of calls to the builder steps you use to construct a product into a separate class called _director_.
 The director class defines the order in which to execute the building steps, while the builder provides the implementation for those steps.

 Having a director class in your program isn’t strictly necessary.
 You can always call the building steps in a specific order directly from the client code.
 However, the director class might be a good place to put various construction routines so you can reuse them across your program.